 1943 - Roosevelt and Churchill hold the Casablanca Conference on 14 January, declaring they will except nothing short of unconditional surrender from any of the Axis powers.

 From 28 November to 1 December Roosevelt meets with Churchill and Stalin in Tehran, the capital of Iran.
-The three leaders discuss the details of their joint campaign against German leader Adolf Hitler and reaffirm their joint policy of accepting nothing less than an unconditional surrender from Germany.
+The three leaders discuss the details of their joint campaign against German leader Adolf Hitler nd reaffirm their policy of accepting nothing less than Germany's unconditional surrender.

 1944 - Roosevelt sets up the War Refugee Board on 22 January.
 The board's role is to assist with the rescue of Jews and other ethnic groups threatened by Nazi persecution.